supertorio/angular-rangeslider-directive/README.md

-angular-slider
+angular-range-slider
 ==============

-Slider directive implementation for AngularJS, without jQuery dependencies.
-Requires AngularJS v1.1.4 or higher (optional isolate scope bindings support).
+Stylable Range Slider Control directive for Angular with no jQuery or browser dependencies.
+Does not use the input range type.
+Allows for binding to model data.

 ### Example: